cassiebuhler/BBLand/README.md

-# bbland
-Black-box optimization for reserve design in biodiversity conservation
+# Black-box optimization for reserve design in biodiversity conservation (BBLand)